You are using an outdated browser. Please upgrade your browser to improve your experience.

 A review of the availability and operation of collective redress in 19 jurisdictions across Europe, the Americas, Asia-Pacific and Africa.

-In this comparative review we look at what types of collective actions are permitted in each jurisdiction and who may bring them.
+In this comparative review we look at the types of collective actions permitted in each jurisdiction and who may bring them.
 We examine whether they are opt in or opt out and what this means for the efficacy of the procedure.
 How collective actions are funded and the relief that is available is also considered.
-We also look forward to how the concept might develop in the future in each country reviewed.
+We also look forward to how the concept might develop in the future in each jurisdiction reviewed.

 This comparative review is intended to highlight issues rather than to provide comprehensive advice.
 If you have any particular questions about collective actions, please contact the Linklaters LLP lawyers with whom you work.